sekdiy/HydroZone/README.md

 The [flow meter](https://en.wikipedia.org/wiki/Flow_measurement) provides feedback about the amount of water spent at any given point in time during an irrigation cycle.

+## How to include the library

+### Arduino Library Manager

+First install Arduino IDE version 1.6.2 or newer, then simply use the Arduino Library Manager to install the library.

+Please see the following page for instructions: http://www.arduino.cc/en/Guide/Libraries#toc3.

 ## Limitations ##

 A **HydroZone** currently only supports one valve, effectively making it a *valve zone*.

 This is only a limitation regarding the total size of the spatial area to be irrigated.
 Large-scale hydro zones are sometimes subdivided into multiple valve zones.
 This would allow for better planning of potentially restricted pressure and/or flow in main or lateral lines.

-In order to circumvent the issues with this limitation, you can just model the different valve zones as multiple hydro zones (with an adjusted schedule and maybe a common flow meter).
+In order to work around this limitation, you can just model the valve zones as hydro zones (with an adjusted schedule and maybe a common flow meter).